kasrababaei/swift-notes/xcode-project-settings.md

 your app at launch time and the behavior of your app once it is running.

 [List of iOS keys for Info.plist](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/iPhoneOSKeys.html#//apple_ref/doc/uid/TP40009252-SW1)

+### CFBundleDisplayName vs CFBundleName

+`CFBundleDisplayName`: this is the user-facing name of the app as it appears on the home screen (Springboard) of iOS devices or in the Finder on macOS.
+Also, in App Switcher.
+Use this key if you want a product name that’s longer than CFBundleName.

+`CFDisplayName`: this is an older or alternative key used primarily for macOS applications.
+It specified a human-readable name for a document type or bundle.
+The system may display it to users if `CFBundleDisplayName` isn’t set.

 ## Build settings